 Before the charge, when you went shopping, you were likely to be given at least one free bag.
 Then you were given another the next time.
 We tend to only use them once, which is a waste of resources and can become a litter problem.

-80% of British shoppers put everything into free shopping bags.
+80% of British shoppers used to put everything into free shopping bags.
 UK shoppers could go through as many as 60 bags a month.
 That’s 720 bags a year or more than 43,000 in an average lifetime!

 Many single use carrier bags are made of oil based plastic, which is a non-renewable resource.
 Each plastic bag can take up to 500-1000 years to decompose, and may never break-down in landfill.